Calvin-Truong/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-Used C++ to design a tic-tac-toe game for a user to play against the computer.
+Designed a Tic-Tac-Toe game for a user to play against the computer on Microsoft Visual Studio 2015 using C++.
 Implemented functions that allows the computer to respond when the user is winning or if a win is possible for the computer.
-Debugged arrays and loops to make the project run smoothly using Microsoft Visual Studio 2015.
+Debugged arrays, decision-making loops, and structure in order to make the game operate smoothly and efficiently.